 Numerous agencies within Merced County collect or maintain groundwater quality data and are described in the sections below.
+The count of wells and ranges of observation time periods have not been updated since the original 2020 GSP.

 1.2.2.2.1 State Agencies